varunreddy95/SpringBootLearning/README.md

 # SpringBootLearning
-This repository is my learning of Spring Boot framework.
+This repository is my learning of Spring and Spring Boot frameworks.